Why Do My Ribs Hurt When Sneezing?

 At-Home Remedies

 • Over-the-counter pain relievers: Non-prescription pain medications like ibuprofen or acetaminophen can help reduce inflammation and alleviate mild to moderate rib pain.
+Anti-inflammatory drugs may be particularly helpful if the pain is due to muscle strain or costochondritis.

 If you’re unsure whether your rib pain warrants medical attention, it’s always best to err on the side of caution and consult your Marietta doctor for personalized treatment and care.